theogf/AugmentedGaussianProcesses.jl/docs/src/userguide.md

 It is then possible to reload this file by using `load_trained_model(filename)`. **!!!However note that it will not be possible to train the model further!!!** This function is only meant to do further predictions.

-Pre-made callback functions
+🚧 Pre-made callback functions 🚧

 There is one (for now) premade function to return a a MVHistory object and callback function for the training of binary classification problems.
-The callback will store the ELBO and the variational parameters at every iterations included in iter_points If X_test and y_test are provided it will also store the test accuracy and the mean and median test loglikelihood
+The callback will store the ELBO and the variational parameters at every iterations included in iter_points If `X_test` and `y_test` are provided it will also store the test accuracy and the mean and median test loglikelihood